bbauska/LFS170x/readme.md

 What Do Smart Contracts Provide?
 These are some of the features that smart contracts provide:
   •	Accuracy
 Replacing human intermediaries with executable code ensures the process will always be performed the same.
   •	Cost savings
 Replacing intermediaries often provides significant cost reduction.
   •	Efficiency
 Removing process intermediaries often results in significant process efficiency gains.
   •	Backup
 A blockchain and smart contract deployed to it can provide a permanent record, allowing for auditing, insight, and traceability, even if the creator is no longer in business.
   •	Autonomy

 Smart contracts can be developed by anyone, no need for intermediaries such as lawyers, brokers, or auditors.

-Campaign Finance
+<h4>Campaign Finance</h4>
 One area getting a lot of attention in blockchain right now, is campaign finance and campaign donations.
 There are some really interesting and compelling use cases, ways that we might be able to use blockchain to do new and innovative things around campaign finance that just aren't practical or feasible today.
 Let's say that I'm running for office and you want to support my campaign.